vlasovskikh/obraz/doc/jekyll.md

     Jekyll uses the Liquid templates system written in Ruby, but Obraz is written in Python and it cannot use Liquid.
+Obraz uses the Jinja2 templates system by default.
+Note, that you can change the template system via [plugins][5].

-Obraz uses the Jinja2 templates system instead.
-Its tag syntax is very similar to Liquid, but its set of filters is quite different.
+    Jinja2 tag syntax is very similar to Liquid, but its set of filters is quite different.
 The process of translation a Liquid template to Jinja2 is usually straightforward.
 See the [Jinja2 templates documentation][2] for details.

     Jekyll filters in Obraz: `markdownify`.